Twelve years of the Certification in Humanitarian Logistics

 Since the CHL programme was launched online in 2006, many LLA tutors have taken students through the distance learning programme.
 Our team of dedicated tutors are always on hand to give practical advice, answer questions and provide feedback on task submissions.

 Managing Director, Peter Jones, has coached students through the programme since the CHL’s inception ten years ago and helped launch the pilot programme in February 2006.
 Peter was later assisted by Adrian Leigh, who began coaching the CHL programme in 2009, and Haydn Sandvig who started coaching CHL students in 2014.
-Peter, Adrian and Haydn form our in-house coaching team and are ably assisted by our French speaking tutors Patrice De La Sayette and Florence Molyneaux who are based in Dubai.
+Peter, Adrian and Haydn form our in-house coaching team and are ably assisted by our French tutors Patrice De La Sayette and Florence Molyneaux.

 We have also been pleased to welcome two former LLA students into our coaching team –Kenneth Okoko Atieno, who has started tutoring CHL students having also tutored students of the MedLog programme, and Rolda Jeremie Dalusma who completed the CHL programme in January 2016 and is now coaching CHL students.
 Both are fantastic additions to our team and provide real-life humanitarian experience which they can share with their students.

-We have enjoyed coaching students through their CHL programme with LLA over the last 10 years and look forward to coaching many more in the next 10.
+We have enjoyed coaching students through their CHL programme with LLA over the last 12 years and look forward to coaching many more in the years to come.

 LLA Blog: Certification in Humanitarian Logistics - 10th Anniversary.
 Mitsuko Mizushima reflects on the impact of the Fritz/CILT certification programme on professionalism within humanitarian logistics.
 Read More